wuertele/Drupal-Deployer/README.txt

-   2. Locate file named settings.php inside your drupal directory (usually sites/default/settings.php) and set $cookie_domain variable to the appropiate domain (remember to uncomment that line).
+   2. Locate file named settings.php inside your drupal directory (usually sites/default/settings.php) and set $cookie_domain variable to the appropriate domain (remember to uncomment that line).
 If you not do this, FCKeditor will claim that file browser is disabled

    3. Enabling file uploads is a security risk.
 That's why you have to grant a